 As we finish chatting and begin shooting she says: "It’s taking autonomy away from a woman.
 That’s what really gets me.
 Losing the control over the way my body looked when it was going to be leered at really, really bothered me."

 Now, she’s older, wiser and she feels like she’s dealt with what happened in some way.
-She’s passionate, though, about the importance of speaking out: "Girls should grow up seeing that this behavior isn't acceptable and that people can be prosecuted for it.
+She’s passionate, though, about the importance of speaking out: "Girls should grow up seeing that this behaviour isn't acceptable and that people can be prosecuted for it.
 If these conversations were more obvious, girls would be less afraid to speak out."